a11ywatch/kayle/README.md

 const results = await a11y({ page, browser, ...extraConfigs })
 ```

-a11y resolves with an array of objects, containing details about the page and accessibility issues:
+a11y contains details about the page and accessibility issues:

 ```js
 // sample of results for an audit.